living with autism: my routines, challenges, and small comforts.

 mental health overlaps.

 Mental illness has been part of my life, though not really addressed until recent years.
-Antidepressants helped me think more rationally and feel more stable in order to manage daily life again.
+Antidepressants helped me think more rationally and feel stable enough to manage daily life again.

 I suspect I also have ADHD, which is common for people on the spectrum.
 My mind runs nonstop until I’m drained at the end of the day.
 Thoughts jump everywhere, which makes it harder to decide what to say out loud.
 It can make me look slow when I’m really just stuck choosing.